-Want to know what is Substance Use Disorder is and how it effects one's lifestyle and relationships?
-Scroll through some of the info down below
+Want to learn about Substance Use Disorder and how it affects one's lifestyle and relationships?
+Scroll through the information below.

 1. Since families are complex social systems where all members interact physically, mentally, and emotionally to influence each other’s behaviour…